chrisjsewell/ipymd/README.md

 CNA ([Honeycutt and Andersen, J. Phys.
 Chem.
 91, 4950](http://dx.doi.org/10.1021/j100303a014)) is an algorithm to compute a signature for pairs of atoms, which is designed to characterize the local structural environment.
 Typically, CNA is used as an effective filtering method to classify atoms in crystalline systems ([Faken and Jonsson, Comput.
 Mater.
 Sci.
 2, 279](http://dx.doi.org/10.1016/0927-0256(94%2990109-0)), with the goal to get a precise understanding of which atoms are associated with which phases, and which are associated with defects.

-Common signatures are:
+Common signatures for nearest neighbours are:

 - FCC = 12 x 4,2,1
 - HCP = 6 x 4,2,1 & 6 x 4,2,2
 - BCC = 6 x 6,6,6 & 8 x 4,4,4
 - Diamond = 12 x 5,4,3 & 4 x 6,6,3

-- icosahedral = 12 x 5,5,5
+which are tested below:

 ```python